- Policy Overview

 SC 249

-Questions about Title IX may be referred to the Title IX Coordinator or to the Vice President, Labor Relations and Chief Human Resources Officer.
+Questions about Title IX or this Procedure may be referred to the Title IX Coordinator or to the Chief Labor Relations Officer, as well as to the Office for Civil Rights of the U.S. Department of Education.

-Any person may report conduct prohibited by this policy to the Title IX Coordinator or to the Vice President, Labor Relations and Chief Human Resources Officer.
+Any person may report conduct prohibited by this policy to the Title IX Coordinator or to the Chief Labor Relations Officer.

 II.
 Statement of Non-Discrimination

-Washtenaw Community College does not discriminate on the basis of religion, race, color, national origin, age, sex, height, weight, marital status, disability, veteran status, or any other protected status as provided for and to the extent required by federal and state statutes, nor does the College discriminate on the basis of sexual orientation, gender identity, or gender expression.
-Title IX prohibits discrimination on the basis of sex—including pregnancy and related conditions—in educational programs and activities that are eligible for federal funding.
+Washtenaw Community College (WCC) does not discriminate on the basis of religion, race, color, national origin, age, sex, height, weight, marital status, disability, veteran status, or any other protected status as provided for and to the extent required by federal and state statutes, nor does the College discriminate on the basis of sexual orientation, gender identity, or gender expression.
+One of these laws, Title IX, prohibits discrimination on the basis of sex—including pregnancy and related conditions—in educational programs and activities, including admission and employment.

 III.
 Scope